 Born in San Francisco on November 19, 1942, Sharon Olds earned a BA at Stanford University and a PhD at Columbia University.

-Olds's numerous honors include a National Endowment for the Arts grant and a Guggenheim Foundation Fellowship.
+Her numerous other honors include a National Endowment for the Arts grant and a Guggenheim Foundation Fellowship.
 Her poetry has been anthologized in more than a hundred collections.

-Olds held the position of New York State Poet Laureate from 1998 to 2000.
+Olds held the position of New York state poet laureate from 1998 to 2000.
 She served as a Chancellor of the Academy of American Poets from 2006 to 2012.
-She currently teaches poetry workshops at New York University's Graduate Creative Writing Program as well as a workshop at Goldwater Hospital on Roosevelt Island in New York.
+She currently teaches poetry workshops at New York University’s Graduate Creative Writing Program as well as a workshop at Goldwater Hospital on Roosevelt Island in New York City.